readingdancer/Iconic/README.nuget.md

 This repository includes multi-targeted version 3 for Umbraco 8, 9 & 10.

+Version 5 is no longer multi-targeted.
+Only supports .NET 6 and Umbraco > 10.2.0

 Previous versions of this package are on https://github.com/KOBENDigital/Iconic

 ### Umbraco Package